 Dumbbells.
 Dumbbells have the distinct advantage that you use one in each hand, which is great for: ironing out imbalances, increasing the stability demands and changing up the workout stimulus.

 A weight belt or a weight vest.
 Push-ups, pull-ups and dips will quickly get too easy as you get stronger.
 In order to keep progressing in them, you will need to add additional weight.
-Since you already have the plates, a chain belt is the obvious choice for the pull-ups and dips, but you may still need a weight vest for push-ups (we’ve put together a guide for choosing the best weight vest for you).
+Since you already have the plates, a chain belt is an obvious choice for the pull-ups and dips, but you may still need a weight vest for push-ups (we’ve put together a guide for choosing the best weight vest for you).

 A pull-up bar.
-Hopefully you already have one on your squat rack, but if you don’t, these can be purchased cheaply or even made at home.
+Hopefully, you already have one on your squat rack, but if you don’t, these can be purchased cheaply or even made at home.
 Pull-ups are among the best exercises you can do and you should certainly be doing them.
 That places the pull-up bar among the best home gym equipment you can buy.
 (Don’t forget to buy a good gloves for pull ups)

 A dip station (or a portable dip bar).
 This goes hand in hand with the pull-up station.
 Dips, just like pull-ups, are among the best exercises you can do.
 When you can do a few of them with some added weight, your arms won’t’ look small anymore.